Training Management Best Practices for Emerging Life Science Companies

 Other items to be aware of:

 A best practice approach for implementing an electronic training management system also includes these other important attributes.
 They are true needs that best of breed quality management systems will provide:

 Communication: Automatic assignment of training when requirements change and then communicates those assignments effectively.
 Notification to users of coming-due uncompleted training tasks, and course registrations.

 Client experience: The electronic system should incorporate end-user functionality that increases performance and acceptance such as: including built-in instructions within the process itself as well as visual hints or cues that make it obvious to the user where the document is in the process and what to do next.
 Also, it’s preferable to use dashboards displaying only data pertinent to the user.

 Compliance: The electronic system must meet all applicable regulatory requirements (e.g. 21 CFR Part 11).
-Also, implementing reminders and escalations when tasks are due (or late!) helps you to stay in compliance to objectives and agreed upon timelines.
+Also, implementing reminders and escalations when tasks are due (or late!) helps you to stay in compliance with objectives and agreed-upon timelines.

 Configurability: The solution you use should be easily configured, maintained, and updated, breaking you from a strong reliance on costly programmers, consultants, and specialized IT resources to make a change or to add a step to the process.

 The above is a summary of a Webinar conducted recently titled “Training Management Best Practices for Emerging Life Science Companies”.
 If you are interested in getting more details Training Management Best Practices and to view a demonstration of a Web-based solution that meets these best practice elements, please request a replay of the 60-minute Webinar here.